fionamcc/Docs/goanna/using_goanna_in_cyverse_DE.rst

 For more information on the BLAST output parameters see the `NCBI BLAST documentation <https://www.ncbi.nlm.nih.gov/books/NBK279684/#_appendices_Options_for_the_commandline_a_.>`_.

-**<basename>_goanna_gaf.tsv:** This is the standard tab-separated `GO annotation file format <http://geneontology.org/docs/go-annotation-file-gaf-format-2.1>`_  that is used by the GO Consortium and by software tools that accept GO annotation files to do GO enrichment.
+**<basename>_goanna_gaf.tsv:** This is the standard tab-separated `GO annotation file format <https://geneontology.github.io/docs/go-annotation-file-gaf-format-2.2/>`_  that is used by the GO Consortium and by software tools that accept GO annotation files to do GO enrichment.

 If you see more files in your output folder there may have been an error in the analysis or there may have been no GO to transfer.
 Check the 'condor_stderr' file in the analysis output 'logs' folder.

 If that doesn't clarify the problem contact us at agbase@email.arizona.edu or support@cyverse.org.

 .. |find_goanna| image:: ../img/find_goanna.png
-  :width: 700

 .. |goanna| image:: ../img/goanna.png
-  :width: 700